bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 Activates notifications of reviewer.
 The request body does not need to include a `WorkInProgressInput` entity if no review comment is added.

+Marking a change ready for review also adds all of the reviewers of the change to the `attention set`.

 _Request_
 ```